Michael-F-Bryan/rust-ffi-guide/src/strings/index.md

 }
 ```

-Now anyone wanting to get the version number for my Rust library just needs to
+Now anyone wanting to get the version number for your library just needs to
 allocate their own buffer, pass it in, then read the (UTF-8) bytes afterwards.

 Here's roughly how you'd call the Rust functions from C